Government Shutdown: What Can Taxpayers Expect?

 The federal government remains partially shut down.
 That means that funding for many government agencies has run out, including the IRS.
 As the tax filing season approaches, taxpayers may wonder how this will affect their tax returns and refunds.

 The IRS will plan to keep 12.5% of the workforce as outlined in the Lapsed Appropriations Contingency Plan created by the Department of the Treasury.
 The plan explains the actions the IRS will take during the first five business days following a lapse in appropriations.
 The Department will let the remaining employees continue some functions in the short term, mainly those that are automatic.
-The IRS also confirmed the filing season will begin on January 28 this year.

 The following is a list of some functions that will continue during the government shutdown:

 Processing of paper tax returns

 Upcoming tax year forms design and printing